DabzillaNation/Audio-To-Vibrations/README.md

 Then try running ```cargo run``` again in your project directory.
 (The first time it runs it will download the necessary dependencies)

 It will ask you to select an audio device in the console by typing a number.
+(For example, type 1 and press enter)

 Once you type in a number two windows should open up, the audio visualizer and control panel.